adeel-raza/monthly-email-automation/readme.txt

 License: GPL-3.0+
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Schedule and automate monthly email campaigns, newsletters, and recurring emails.
+Schedule and automate recurring email campaigns, newsletters, and recurring emails.
 Send automated emails to multiple recipients with WordPress cron.

 == Description ==

-**Monthly Email Automation** is a powerful WordPress plugin that enables you to schedule, automate, and manage recurring email campaigns directly from your WordPress admin dashboard.
-Perfect for monthly newsletters, automated email marketing, scheduled announcements, recurring reminders, and any monthly email communications.
+**Email Scheduler** is a powerful WordPress plugin that enables you to schedule, automate, and manage recurring email campaigns directly from your WordPress admin dashboard.
+Perfect for recurring newsletters, automated email marketing, scheduled announcements, recurring reminders, and any recurring email communications.

-**Why Choose Monthly Email Automation?**
+**Why Choose Email Scheduler?**

 * **Simple Setup**: Create automated emails as WordPress posts - no complex configuration needed
 * **Flexible Scheduling**: Set any day of the month and time for automatic email delivery